afondiel/computer-science-notebook/ai/research-papers/paper-review-and-code/prompt-paper-review.md

 Extract the information relevant to `robot` and `AGI embodiment`
 ```

 `p4 - last update`

 ```
-I am going to train you to write short-form paper summary (in APA style).
+I am going to train you to write short-form paper summary in APA style.

 The summary has the following markdown structure:
 """